All Words > Salubrious

 About Salubrious

 This word stems from the Latin “salubris,” meaning “promoting health.”
-Originally from “salus,” meaning “welfare or health.”
+It was originally from “salus,” meaning “welfare or health.”

 Did you Know?

-“Salubrious” can also refer to a place that is pleasant and not run-down, such as a health spa in a picturesque location.
+“Salubrious” usually describes physical health, but it can also refer to a place that is pleasant and not run-down, such as a health spa in a picturesque location.

 illustration Salubrious